There was drama at the Kisumu law courts after a man rained blows on his girlfriend within the court corridors over claims of infidelity.

 During the fracas, the man also grabbed the phone of the alleged girlfriend even as the girl pleaded with him to let her retrieve her sim card.

-Court orderlies arrested the man and placed him in handcuffs before detaining him at the holding cells within the court corridors.
+Court orderlies arrested the man and detained him at the holding cells within the court corridors.

 Attempts to get a comment from him was however futile as his lawyer claimed “they were not ready to speak to the press”.